tarabassir/HashTable/README.md

 # HashTable
-Python Implementation of Hash Table
+Python Implementation of Hash Table using chaining method to handle collision problem.